A Social Network Analysis of Occupational Segregation: Social welfare

 Wages have a particular simple form in the case of complete segregation, being $w_{A}(1,0)=\theta\alpha$ and $w_{B}(1,0)=\theta(1-\alpha)$.
 Therefore, if we define the wage gap as $G(\mu_{R},\mu_{G})=1-w_{B}(\mu_{R},\mu_{G})/w_{A} (\mu_{R},\mu_{G})$, then the wage gap under complete segregation is $G(1,0)=2-1/\alpha$.
 Note that at $\alpha=\hat{\alpha}=.5904$, we have

 and the wage gap is thus $G(1,0)=.306$.
 Hence, a small employment gap of .9223 versus .95 is only compensated by a wage gap of 30 \%!

 It is worth elaborating on this potentially large wage gap.
-In equilibrium group $R$ is completely specialized in education $A$.
-Therefore the wage and unemployment gap are determined by the trade off that workers from group $G$ are making.
-Choosing education $A$ gives Green workers a higher wage than education $B$, but in education $B$ there would be few Green colleagues, and therefore fewer job contacts.
-Therefore choosing $A$ would result in a lower employment rate for Green workers.
-What is surprising is that this unemployment gap may be quite small compared to the wage gap that compensates the unemployment gap.
+In equilibrium, group $R$ is completely specialized in education $A$.
+Therefore the wage and unemployment gap are determined by the tradeoff that workers from group $G$ are making.
+Choosing education $A$ gives Greens a higher wage than education $B$, but in education $B$ there would be few Green colleagues, and therefore fewer contacts.
+Hence, choosing $A$ would result in a lower employment rate for Green workers.
+Remark that this unemployment gap may be quite small compared to the wage gap.
 In particular, in our simulation, at $\alpha=\hat {\alpha}\equiv.5904$, the wage gap of 30 \% is compensated by an employment gap of about 3 \%.
 The reason for this tenfold magnification is risk aversion of individuals.
-Individuals try to avoid the (small) risk of unemployment, in which they have a payoff equal to 0, and they are willing to accept even major losses in income in order to accomplish that.\footnote{\baselineskip=18pt plus 2pt \lineskip=3pt minus 1pt \lineskiplimit=2pt The risk aversion effect, and thus the wage gap, may be smaller if unemployment is only temporary, and individuals only care about permanent income, or if agents get unemployment benefits/ social support.
-On the other hand, from prospect theory it is known that individual agents tend to emphasize small probabilities (Kahneman and Tversky 1979), and thus the small probability of becoming unemployed may get excessive weight in the education decision. }
+Individuals try to avoid the (small) risk of unemployment, in which they have a payoff equal to 0, being willing to accept even major losses in income to accomplish that.\footnote{The risk aversion effect, and thus the wage gap, may be smaller if unemployment is only temporary, and individuals only care about permanent income, or if agents get unemployment benefits/ social support.
+On the other hand, from prospect theory it is known that individual agents tend to emphasize small probabilities (\citet{KahnemanTversky}), and thus the small probability of becoming unemployed may get excessive weight in the education decision.}

 We would like to know whether an even larger wage gap can be sustained in a partial segregation equilibrium when $\alpha>\hat{\alpha}=.5904$.
 We therefore plot the equilibrium wages, $w_{A}(1,\mu^{\ast})$ and $w_{B}(1,\mu^{\ast})$, and equilibrium employments, $s_{A}^{R}(1,\mu^{\ast})$, $s_{B}^{R}(1,\mu ^{\ast})$, $s_{A}^{G}(1,\mu^{\ast})$ and $s_{B}^{G}(1,\mu^{\ast})$, as function of $\alpha$.
 Remember that the equilibrium $\mu^{\ast}$ equals zero when $\alpha\leq\hat{\alpha}$, and solves $\Delta\Pi^{G}(1,\mu^{\ast})=0$ when $\alpha>\hat{\alpha}$.
 These plots are shown in Figures~\ref{figwages1} ~and~\ref{figemployment1}.